zcdong/Devguide/book/uavcan-node-firmware.md

 ### Starting the Firmware Upgrade process

 <aside class="note">
-When using the [PX4 Flight Stack](concept-flight-stack.md), set the UAVCAN_ENABLE parameter to '3' in the QGroundControl parameter editor and *power cycle* the board to enable CAN motor outputs.
-Set it to '2' to enable CAN firmware upgrades, but leave motor outputs on PWM.
+When using the [PX4 Flight Stack](concept-flight-stack.md), enable UAVCAN in the 'Power Config' section and reboot the system before attempting an UAVCAN firmware upgrade.
 </aside>

 Alternatively UAVCAN firmware upgrading can be started manually on NSH via: